 A Cultural Evolution

-Many manufacturing reports express a growing need for diversity and inclusion in the manufacturing industry.
+Many manufacturing reports express a growing need for diversity and inclusion in the manufacturing industry labor force.
 Having a diverse workforce has been proven to drive financial performance, overall job performance and innovation in businesses within many sectors — not just manufacturing.
 In a recent survey, 63% of Fortune 500 manufacturers associate the benefits of being diverse and inclusive with their ability to attract, retain and develop talent within their companies.

 Changing Manufacturing Industry Perceptions

-Common perceptions about the manufacturing industry are a prevalent reason why young STEM students avoid it in favor of other fields.
+Common perceptions about the manufacturing industry are a prevalent reason why young STEM students avoid manufacturing positions in favor of other fields.
 Jeff French, the National Managing Partner of Consumer and Industrial Products at Grant Thornton LLP, states, “Companies need to create an environment that looks and feels like what they are talking about.”
 Some common misconceptions about manufacturing jobs are that they are dirty, dark and dangerous.
 In reality, modern manufacturing jobs are often clean, safe and high-tech.

-One way manufacturers are combating the negative outlook on manufacturing is by investing more into the appearance of their physical spaces and transforming the working environment to become something beyond a standard bleak factory floor.
+One way manufacturering companies are combating the negative outlook on manufacturing is by investing more into the appearance of their physical spaces and transforming the working environment to become something beyond a standard bleak factory floor.
 Another way to change the perception of the manufacturing industry is to change how you recruit new workers into your company.

 When recruiting, highlight the role of technology in your manufacturing operations.
 Generating awareness around state-of-the-art technologies surrounding manufacturing operations can make people rethink the assumption that manufacturing is for the unskilled and uneducated.
 To help you recruit new talent, Genesis Automation can assist you in upgrading your company's automation by designing custom, high-quality systems for all your needs.

 Automation’s Role in Helping Close the Manufacturing Skills Gap